squirrel-project/squirrel_hri/squirrel_ser/README.md

 Please use catkin_make to build this.

 ## 3. Usage <a id="3--usage"/>
+Currently, using pulse audio as the input device is the best stable way.
+You can choose your input device as a pulse audio and use the pulse as the input device for emotion recognition as follows:
+0. find your device by:
+pulseaudio --start (if it's off, run pulseaudio server only in "user account", if other ps runs already, simply reboot; pulseaudio --kill does not work.) pacmd list-sources | grep -e device.string -e 'name:'

+1. set a default device for "pulse" by typing in a terminal for example: pacmd "set-default-source alsa_input.usb-Andrea_Electronics_Corp._Andrea_Stereo_USB_Mic-00-Mic.analog-stereo"

+2. check it works:
+pacmd stat

+3. check your "pulse" device's ID in pulseaudio: rosrun squirrel_ser ser.py

+4. set the ID of "pulse" in the launch file: ser.launch by the argument: -d_id

 For a quick start, run in the terminal:

 roslunach squirrel_ser ser.launch